SHRUTI implements projects in partnership with the government, as well as a range of international organizations, such

 Ministry of Women, Children and Senior Citizens (MoWCSC) is a governmental body of Nepal, which aims to empower women, children and senior citizens, especially those, who are economically disadvantaged and socially deprived.
 The Ministry is also a parental Ministry of the persons with disabilities of Nepal.
 The Ministry has several departments and sub-divisions to facilitate and implement its works.

 With financial support of the MoWCSC, SHRUTI conducted various activities such as, awareness raising workshop, skill development trainings, disaster preparedness training, etc. for hard-of-hearing people of Nepal in 2014, 2015 and 2016.
 Similarly, with financial support of the ministry and supervision of the Kathmandu Metropolitan City (KMC), SHRUTI is implementing a project on speech and language development and educational support to the young children with hearing loss in 2021-22.

 MyRight and Swedish Association of Hard of Hearing Young People (UH) Sweden

 MyRight is the umbrella organisation of the Swedish Disability Rights Movement for international development work.
-MyRight is a politically and religiously independent aid organisation that works to ensure that persons with disabilities are better able to access their rights.
+MyRight is a politically and religiously independent aid organization that works to ensure that persons with disabilities are better able to access their rights.